The profile standards ISO 21920

 4. Replacement of the 16% rule

-So far, there are no plans to write documents describing instruments as they are already well specified in ISO 25178-60x for their metrological characteristics and ISO 25178-700 for their calibration.
+There are no plans to write documents describing instruments as they are already well specified in ISO 25178-60x for their metrological characteristics and ISO 25178-700 for their calibration.
 Furthermore, ISO 5436-1 is already incorporated into ISO 25178-70 which provides material measures for the calibration of surface texture instruments, areal or profile.

 5. What changes for Mountains®